-If you have to store (key, value) pair you will use one of the hash table based implementation present in java.util package and the options are HashMap, LinkedHashMap, TreeMap and HashTable.
+If you have to store (key, value) pair in your Java application you will use one of the hash table based implementation present in java.util package and the options are HashMap, LinkedHashMap, TreeMap and HashTable.
 The Map implementation chosen by you will be based on the criteria whether synchronization is required, any ordering is required or not and the performance.
 Since the functionality offered by the Map implementations differ so there must be some differences among the HashMap, LinkedHashMap and TreeMap and that is what we’ll see in this post.

 HashMap Vs LinkedHashMap Vs TreeMap Vs HashTable in Java